frontendpatterns/frontendpatterns.dev/src/content/patterns/navigation-middleware.md

 ## Solution

-Apply the Navigation Middleware pattern by executing logic before, during, or after navigation events, and reinforce it with concise examples or tests.
+Execute logic before, during, or after navigation events.
 For example, map `/settings/profile` and `/settings/security` to nested layouts so URLs mirror what users see.